 “That was the most bizarre game I ever played in - bizarre and fascinating, depressing and great, thrilling and boring,” said Darling.
 “It was all of those things mixed in.
 It would have been a story but Rick Camp made it a big story.
 I’m just glad I got my name in the box score.''

 "I thought we were going to win it after that,” said Dale Murphy.
 “I couldn't believe it.
 It's the most unbelievable thing I've ever seen.
 I'll never forget that home run.
-I'll never forget this game.
-I can't explain this game.
-I'll be feeling this for the next week."
+I'll never forget that game.
+I can't explain that game."

-“Thrilling,” “fascinating” and “great” didn’t describe the experience for Carter, who was playing his first season in New York.
+“Thrilling,” “fascinating” and “great” did not describe the experience for Carter, who was playing his first season in New York.
 He caught the entire game, handling seven New York pitchers and catching 305 balls.

 "The game took a toll on me,” said Carter.
 “It was worse than catching both games of an afternoon doubleheader because of the rain (delays).
 My body was aching and throbbing."